-Before I talk about what’s good and what’s bad about this particular movie.
+Before I talk about what’s good or bad about this particular movie.
 Let’s start with a history lesson about the titular character.
-It’s been 17 years since the very first X-Men film came out.
-It became one of the most successful superhero films which went on to spawn sequels, prequels, & spin-offs.
+It’s been nearly two decades since the first” X-Men” film came out.
+It became one of the most successful superhero films spawning sequels, prequels, & spin-offs.
 The X-Men franchise launched the career of Hugh Jackman as Wolverine.
 An iconic superhero with claws, animal like senses, & has the ability to rapidly heal injuries.

-James Mangold also returns to direct Logan.
-Patrick Stewart reprises his role as Professor X, which is also is last film playing the character.
+James Mangold also returned to direct Logan.
+Patrick Stewart reprises his role as Professor X, which is also his last film playing the character.

 If you wanna watch this movie, it is a requirement to watch all the X-Men films to remember the good ol days before the last hurrah.
 This is also a SPOILER FREE review so feel free to read all about it!